You are here

 Frederic J. Whiton Professor of English Literature & Stephen H. Weiss Presidential Fellow

 He has edited Joyce's The Dead (1994) and Conrad's The Secret Sharer (1997) in the Bedford Case Studies in Contemporary Criticism Series, and co-editor of Narrative and Culture (1994).
 He has also edited the Penguin Damon Runyon (2008).
 He served as consulting editor of the six-volume edition of The Early Novels of Benjamin Disraeli (2004) for which he wrote the General Introduction.
-He is General Editor of the multi-volume critical series Reading the Novel for which he wrote Reading the Modern British and Irish Novel, 1890-1930 (2004) and Reading the European Novel to 1900, the first of a two volume critical study of major works from Cervantes’ Don Quixote to di Lampedusa’s The Leopard.
-The first volume on the European novel included works by Cervantes, Tolstoy, Dostoevsky, Flaubert, Balzac, Stendhal, and Zola.
-The second volume on the European novel since 1900 will include Proust, Mann, Camus, Bassani, Kafka, di Lampedusa, Bassani, Kertesz, Kundera, Pamuk, Grass, Saramago, and Ferrante.
+He is General Editor of the multi-volume critical series Reading the Novel for which he wrote Reading the Modern British and Irish Novel, 1890-1930 (2004) and is now writing Reading the European Novel, a two volume critical study of major works from Cervantes' Don Quixote to di Lampedusa's The Leopard (under contract with Wiley-Blackwell).
+The first volume on the European novel will include, among others, works by Cervantes, Tolstoy, Dostoevsky, Flaubert, Balzac, Stendhal, Zola.
+The second volume on the European novel since 1900 will include Proust, Mann, Camus, Kafka, di Lampedusa, Bassani, Kertesz, Pamuk, and Saramago.

 Schwarz is Faculty President of the Cornell chapter of Phi Beta Kappa as well as the longtime Faculty Advisor to the English Club and the Men's Varsity Tennis Team.
 He is active in the Presidential Research and College Scholar programs.